padrinobook/padrinobook/01-introduction.md

     $ git clone git://github.com/sstephenson/rbenv.git .rbenv

-In case you shouldn't want to use git you can also download the latest zip.
-Now we add the recently installed `.rbenv` directory in the `bin` path (if you are on Mac, you have to replace `.bashrc` with `.bash_profile` in all of the following commands):
+In case you shouldn't want to use git, you can also download the latest version as a zip file from [Github](http://github.com).

+You need to add the directory that contains rbenv to your `$PATH`environment variable.
+If you are on Mac, you have to replace `.bashrc` with `.bash_profile` in all of thefollowing commands):

 {: lang="bash" }